 Me: Was the rubber tentacle too much for you?

 Sue: Not at all.
 The tentacle was fine.
 I just don’t care about these guys.
-They are the bad guys, aren’t they?
-Imagine a cliffhanger where a Nazi gets killed.
-Who gives a ****?
+They’re the bad guys.
+Imagine a cliffhanger where a Nazi is killed.
+Who gives a shit?
 It doesn’t make any sense.

-Kroll hasn’t just eaten Harg, he’s also caused a gas leak.
+Kroll hasn’t just eaten Harg, he’s caused a gas leak too.

 Me: I think so.